Marine (Boat Builder) Apprenticeship

 What you will learn

 You will use carpentry, electrical, plumbing and welding skills or become a boat builder.
 The work could involve constructing frameworks, hulls and decks.
-You’ll be working as craftspeople and taking up more complex work without direct supervision on this advanced apprenticeship.
+You’ll be working as craftspeople and taking up more complex work without direct supervision on this apprenticeship.

 Tasks typically include: